golang-jwt/jwt/MIGRATION_GUIDE.md

     "github.com/golang-jwt/jwt/v5"

 For most users, changing the import path *should* suffice.
-However, since we intentionally changed and cleaned some of the public API, existing programs might need to be adopted.
-The following paragraphs go through the individual changes and make suggestions how to change existing programs.
+However, since we intentionally changed and cleaned some of the public API, existing programs might need to be updated.
+The following sections describe significant changes and corresponding updates existing programs.

 ## Parsing and Validation Options

 Under the hood, a new `validator` struct takes care of validating the claims.
 A long awaited feature has been the option to fine-tune the validation of tokens.
 This is now possible with several `ParserOption` functions that can be appended to most `Parse` functions, such as `ParseWithClaims`.
 The most important options and changes are:
-  * `WithLeeway`, which can be used to specific leeway that is taken into account when validating time-based claims, such as `exp` or `nbf`.
+  * Added `WithLeeway` to support specifying the leeway that is allowed when validating time-based claims, such as `exp` or `nbf`.
-  * The new default behavior now disables checking the `iat` claim by default.
+  * Changed default behavior to not check the `iat` claim.
 Usage of this claim is OPTIONAL according to the JWT RFC.
 The claim itself is also purely informational according to the RFC, so a strict validation failure is not recommended.
 If you want to check for sensible values in these claims, please use the `WithIssuedAt` parser option.
-  * New options have also been added to check for expected `aud`, `sub` and `iss`, namely `WithAudience`, `WithSubject` and `WithIssuer`.
+  * Added `WithAudience`, `WithSubject` and `WithIssuer` to support checking for expected `aud`, `sub` and `iss`.

 ## Changes to the `Claims` interface